cybae0804/Student-Grade-Table/README.md

 QoL: Input verification

+Responsive Design

 ## To Do
 QoL: User authentication error notification

-Responsive Design

 ## Libraries Used
-React, Semantic-UI-React, Mobx, Firebase for auth and database
+React, Semantic-UI-React, Mobx, Firebase for auth and realtime database